Chorlton-on-Medlock: Religion

-The Armenian church in Upper Brook Street was the first purpose-built Armenian church in Western Europe.
+The Holy Trinity Armenian church in Upper Brook Street was the first purpose-built Armenian church in Western Europe.
 It is dedicated to the Holy Trinity and opened at Easter 1870.
 The architects were Royle & Bennett, 1869–70, and they chose an eclectic neo-Gothic style.
 At the east end is a rounded apse and the interior is simple though the altar is elaborate.

-There were also many Nonconformist chapels (most of them now demolished) such as the Cavendish Street Congregational Church, Cavendish Street (architect Edward Walters, 1847–48), the Union Chapel, Oxford Road and a Presbyterian chapel at All Saints.
+There were also several Nonconformist chapels (most of them now demolished) such as the Cavendish Street Congregational Church, Cavendish Street (architect Edward Walters, 1847–48), the Union Chapel on Oxford Road, Plymouth Grove Wesleyan Methodist Church (built 1879) on the corner of Hyde Grove and Plymouth Grove and a Presbyterian chapel at All Saints.
 The chapel in Cavendish Street was a particularly fine neo-Gothic building but was demolished in the early 1970s to allow expansion by Manchester Polytechnic.
-It has replaced an earlier chapel in Mosley Street.
+It replaced an earlier chapel in Mosley Street.
 The Welsh Baptist Chapel, on Upper Brook Street, was designed in the early 19th century by Sir Charles Barry, who designed the Palace of Westminster shortly afterwards, and in Greenheys there was a German Protestant Church in Wright Street (ca. 1871).

-The Salvation Army's Manchester I corps is based at Manchester Temple, Grosvenor Street.
+The Salvation Army's Manchester Central corps is based at Manchester Temple, Grosvenor Street.
 It was founded in 1879 and a modern Salvation Army building stands on the site of the original one, and is called Manchester Central.

 There are two mosques in Chorlton-on-Medlock, the Salimiya Mosque and the Islamic Academy of Manchester, Upper Brook Street (in the building of the former Welsh Baptist Chapel).
 The former church of St Ambrose was used by the University of Manchester as an Islamic prayer room for several years.
 There are prayer rooms at the University of Manchester and at the Manchester Metropolitan University in Oxford Road.